Netec-Mx/ai_102_engineer_associate/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 next: /mslearn-ai-studio/Instructions/02-Explore-model-catalog
 ---

-# Prepare for an AI development project
+# Lab1: Prepare for an AI development project

 In this exercise, you use Microsoft Foundry portal to create a project, ready to build an AI solution.

 This exercise takes approximately **30** minutes.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 ## Open Microsoft Foundry portal